jitesoft/docker-lighttpd/README.md

 This image contains lighttpd built from source, it runs on the alpine linux distro, making it a small image keeping the disk, cpu and ram at a minimum!

+### www-data user

+Prior to 2021 07 23, the image used the user lighttpd (1000/1000) to run the image.
+This have been changed to use the default www-data group and a www-data user with id 82 to comply with standard www-data user in alpine images.

+Containers created runs as root (easily changed in production with the appropriate flags), while the lighttpd process runs as the www-data user (82) by default.

 ## Environment variables

 The following environment variables are used and exposed in the dockerfile: